somphene/somphene.github.io/talks/index.md

 * I gave the first talk on [Differentiable Manifolds](https://student-seminar-math-iitb.github.io/2019/09/26/s001/) as part of the Differential Geometry theme.
 * I gave the last talk of the semester on [Smooth dependence of trajectories on initial conditions/parameters](https://student-seminar-math-iitb.github.io/2019/11/07/s006/) as part of the Differential Geometry theme.

+### Worskhops
+* [Geometric Ananlysis](https://www.atmschools.org/school/2019/ais/ga), IIT Bombay, 9 Dec 2019 to 28 Dec 2019.
+This AIS aims to address a range of topics that illustrate the interplay of analysis and geometry / topology in the broad sense, with particular emphasis on the Yamabe problem.
+In the first two weeks, we propose an ATM School where we will develop preliminary material on (nonlinear) functional analysis, harmonic/PDE (mainly elliptic) and differential geometry.
+The third week will be a more advanced workshop, where we will cover topics dealing with spectral theory of the Laplacian, prescribing Gauss curvature and critical exponent equations related to the Yamabe problem.
+Undergraduates and grad students at IITB interested in attending this should email me : somphene1 at gmail dot com.

 ### B.Tech Seminar: Applied Photonics in Metamaterials [Report](https://somphene.github.io/research/applied_photonics_in_metamaterials.pdf) and [Slides](/applied_photonics_in_metamaterials_slides.pdf)

 ### Manufacturing Processes Seminar [BJT Manufacturing](/bjt_manufacturing.pdf)